C-Mierez/NextJS-State/README.md

 This is a really simple uni-directional data flow model.

 Using the `create` function, we can define a new hook `usePokemonStore` in which we define (and type) the different attributes that we need, and initialize them.
 Additionally we define some setter functions such as `setPokemon` or `setFilter` in which we define the logic to follow when these changes are taking place.

+### MobX

+This is a bi-directional data flow model.
+You can set the data and observe it, while also being notified when the data changes.

+We create a class `PokemonStore` to be the main store.
+This framework's approach is much more Object-Oriented.

+Making use of `makeObservable`, we define `observable` properties and `computed` properties (which are essentially derived from the others).

+And once this is done, it is just a matter of importing the store and interacting directly with it.